SerahSoltani/Top-Deep-Learning-Interview-Questions-and-Answers/README.md

 ### 17. What is Overfitting and Underfitting, and How to Combat Them?
 Overfitting occurs when the model learns the details and noise in the training data to the degree that it adversely impacts the execution of the model on new information.
 It is more likely to occur with nonlinear models that have more flexibility when learning a target function.
 An example would be if a model is looking at cars and trucks, but only recognizes trucks that have a specific box shape.
 It might not be able to notice a flatbed truck because there's only a particular kind of truck it saw in training.
 The model performs well on training data, but not in the real world.
 Underfitting alludes to a model that is neither well-trained on data nor can generalize to new information.
 This usually happens when there is less and incorrect data to train a model.
 Underfitting has both poor performance and accuracy.
 To combat overfitting and underfitting, you can resample the data to estimate the model accuracy (k-fold cross-validation) and by having a validation dataset to evaluate the model.

 ### 18. How Are Weights Initialized in a Network?
 There are two methods here: we can either initialize the weights to zero or assign them randomly.
 Initializing all weights to 0: This makes your model similar to a linear model.
 All the neurons and every layer perform the same operation, giving the same output and making the deep net useless.
 Initializing all weights randomly: Here, the weights are assigned randomly by initializing them very close to 0.
 It gives better accuracy to the model since every neuron performs different computations.
 This is the most commonly used method.

 ### 19. What Are the Different Layers on CNN?
 There are four layers in CNN:

-Convolutional Layer -  the layer that performs a convolutional operation, creating several smaller picture windows to go over the data.
+1.Convolutional Layer -  the layer that performs a convolutional operation, creating several smaller picture windows to go over the data.

-ReLU Layer - it brings non-linearity to the network and converts all the negative pixels to zero.
+2.ReLU Layer - it brings non-linearity to the network and converts all the negative pixels to zero.
 The output is a rectified feature map.

-Pooling Layer - pooling is a down-sampling operation that reduces the dimensionality of the feature map.
+3.Pooling Layer - pooling is a down-sampling operation that reduces the dimensionality of the feature map.

-Fully Connected Layer - this layer recognizes and classifies the objects in the image.
+4.Fully Connected Layer - this layer recognizes and classifies the objects in the image.
-Master the deep learning concepts and TensorFlow open-source framework with the Deep Learning Course with TensorFlow Certification.
-Check out the course preview today.

 ### 20. What is Pooling on CNN, and How Does It Work?
 Pooling is used to reduce the spatial dimensions of a CNN.
 It performs down-sampling operations to reduce the dimensionality and creates a pooled feature map by sliding a filter matrix over the input matrix.

-Pooling in CNN

 ### 21. How Does an LSTM Network Work?
 Long-Short-Term Memory (LSTM) is a special kind of recurrent neural network capable of learning long-term dependencies, remembering information for long periods as its default behavior.
 There are three steps in an LSTM network: